ubccr/hpc-toolset-tutorial/coldfront/README.md

 When creating the resource at the start of the tutorial, we added the `OnDemand` attribute to the `hpc` resource which tells it to display the OnDemand logo and link to the OnDemand URL for any allocations for this resource.
 Notice on the ColdFront home page next to the allocation for the HPC cluster resource you see the OnDemand logo.
 Click on the Project name and see this logo also shows up next to the allocation.
 When we click on that logo, it directs us to the OnDemand instance.

-## ColdFront installation & Configuration
+## ColdFront Installation & Configuration
 - View `hpc-toolset-tutorial/coldfront/install.sh` to see how ColdFront is installed
 - View `hpc-toolset-tutorial/coldfront/coldfront.env` to see how ColdFront is configured
 - This is where you'd enable or disable any plugins and set variables for your local installation.
 Check out the [full configuration options available in the ColdFront documentation](https://coldfront.readthedocs.io/en/latest/config/)